djleeam/poc-emr-serverless/README.md

-# ntc-sandbox
+# POC: EMR Serverless

-This sandbox POC sets up the necessary roles and resources to allow the submission of EMR Serverless jobs that process Experian quest data and persist it into two data lake tables; one in the Delta Lake table format and the other in the Iceberg table format.
+This sandbox POC sets up the necessary roles and resources to allow the submission of EMR Serverless jobs that process Experian quest data and persist it into two data lake tables; one in the [Delta Lake](https://docs.delta.io/latest/delta-intro.html) table format and the other in the [Iceberg](https://iceberg.apache.org/docs/latest/) table format.

 Glue catalog tables are also created for each table respectively that then allows for the querying of the data lake data from Athena.